ENGLISH I

 This study in rhetoric—how writers use language to advance their purpose, and appeal logically, emotionally, and personally to their audience.
 As part of becoming skilled readers of literary works written in a variety of periods, genres, and rhetorical contexts, students will become acquainted with the historical, moral, social, and philosophical forces that have impacted selected works of fiction and nonfiction, while they analyze the interactions among a writer’s purpose, subject, and audience expectation.
 This course will aid students in becoming skilled writers who compose for a variety of purposes through both process writing and timed writing assignments.
 Students will analyze fiction, nonfiction, and visual media .
 In addition, students will synthesize materials from primary and secondary sources and write documented argument essays, citing sources using Modern Language Association (MLA) format.
 The students in this course will be expected to take the AP exam in the spring.

-ENGLISH RHETORIC AND WRITING (UNIVERSITY OF TEXAS ONRAMPS DUAL-ENROLLMENT)
+ENGLISH RHETORIC AND WRITING - ONRAMPS DUAL-ENROLLMENT

 Prerequisite: English II

 RHETORIC AND WRITING This two-semester, six-credit writing-intensive sequence features a fall RHE 306 “Research & Writing” course in argumentation that situates rhetoric as an art of civic discourse, followed by the spring semester RHE 309K “Rhetoric of American Identity” featuring an exciting series of case studies in race, gender, and ethnicity.
 Over the two courses, students analyze the various positions held in any public debate and learn to advocate their own positions effectively.
 In the fall, students explore the ethics of argumentation and what it means to “fairly” represent someone with whom they disagree.
 By the spring, students are ready to analyze and compose arguments about American identity and identity formation, both personal and cultural.
 The goal is to foster students’ abilities to analyze arguments presented by others and to write sound and effective arguments of their own — abilities that contribute meaningfully to their academic, professional, personal, and civic lives.
 Students will experience a high-quality curriculum designed by the faculty at The University of Texas at Austin.
 Students can earn six hours of UT credit.
-Click here for more information.
+Click here for more information. **There is a fee of $149 per semester for this course.**

-ENGLISH 1301 ENGLISH COMPOSITION I ( ACC DUAL-CREDIT)
+ENGLISH 1301 ENGLISH COMPOSITION I - ACC DUAL-CREDIT

 Prerequisite: English II